One HR expert claims that there are certain things today’s leaders are doing to push away their best workers – is your company guilty of these?

 Too many policies

-“Most organizations have way too many policies and they keep cranking out new ones, even though no one has so much as glanced at the old ones gathering dust in the corner,” Ryan said.
+“Most organisations have way too many policies and they keep cranking out new ones, even though no one has so much as glanced at the old ones gathering dust in the corner,” Ryan said.

 “If your employee handbook is more than fifty pages long, you can collect all the signatures you want from employees and put them in the personnel files, but no one is actually reading the handbook.”